With the release of CMMC 2.0, and the significant changes that come with it, we have to update our cost expectations.

 - CMMC compliance involves Program Development, Technology, and Audit and Certification efforts

-- Depending on several factors, the total cost of a CMMC implementation and certification can range between $30,000 and $200,000.
+- Depending on several factors, the total cost of a CMMC implementation and CMMC 2.0 Certification Costs can range between $30,000 and $200,000.

 As a quick recap, there are now 3 levels in CMMC 2.0 as opposed to 5 levels in version 1.0.
 The purpose of all 3 levels of CMMC is to produce environments capable of safeguarding information the Federal Government does not intend to release to the public.